Photo: Mikael Risedal

 The e-mail subject must contain “Application for Bio4Comp training period” to make sure they do not get into the spam-folder.

-All applications will be collected and forwarded to the Bio4Comp Innovation System Committee for evaluation and selection.
+All applications will be forwarded to the Bio4Comp Innovation System Committee for evaluation and selection.

 All applications will be evaluated according to the following criteria:

-Each applicant will get feedback one month after the cut-off date at the latest.
+Each applicant will get feedback one month after the submission date at the latest.

 Scoring statistics will only be published if there are a sufficient number of applicants to guarantee anonymity.